Members of the public are getting the message: Call your doctor or clinic if you think you have the novel coronavirus.

 It’s important to call ahead if you have symptoms of COVID-19.
-You might be told to recover at home so you don’t make other people sick.
+The hospital or clinic can properly protect its staff before you arrive, or you might be told to recover at home so you don’t make other people sick.

 Now Sanford Health clinics are getting calls from people with colds or other respiratory illnesses asking for a doctor’s note and a negative COVID-19 test before they can return to work.